mauro3/Traits.jl/README.md

 backwards compatibility as I move on.
 Please try it out and give me feedback, issues or pull requests!

-Update April 2016: I will not have much time to work on this in the near-ish future and it will be a low priority for me to update Traits.jl once Julia 0.5 is out.
+**Update April 2016**: I will not have much time to work on this in the near-ish future and it will be a low priority for me to update Traits.jl once Julia 0.5 is out.